Balays33/PythonCoding/README.md

      Input: J = "z", S = "ZZ" Output: 0 Note:

      S and J will consist of letters and have length at most 50.
 The characters in J are distinct.

+108. 3Sum

+    Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
+Find all unique triplets in the array which gives the sum of zero.

+    Note:

+    The solution set must not contain duplicate triplets.

+    Example:

+    Given array nums = [-1, 0, 1, 2, -1, -4],

+    A solution set is: [ [-1, 0, 1], [-1, -1, 2] ]